2019 October 30 to November 11 – Sold Out

 We invite you to join our friendly gay group to explore the diversity of Namibia.
 Because of its sparse population, Namibia has a richer variety of wildlife than many of its neighbors.
 During this tour we will stay in 6 different habitats in which to observe the animals, even camping for two nights for an unforgettable experience.
-From some of the highest sand dunes in the world in the Kalahari Desert to the rugged Atlantic coastline, to the wide savanna, this gay safari tour will take us on a scenic exploration of this remote country in Africa.
+From some of the highest sand dunes in the world in the Kalahari Desert to the rugged Atlantic coastline to the wide savanna, this gay safari tour will take us on a scenic exploration of this remote country in Africa.
 For this reason, we will create a once-in-a-lifetime journey.

 We will be transferred from the airport to our cozy lodge less than an hour southeast of the city.
 The hotel is a spot of lush greenery in the red sand desert, the perfect place to end our day of travel.
 Because many flights arrive later this evening, no group activities are scheduled but if you wish to arrive a day early we can book an additional hotel night for you (subject to availability).

 After an early morning game drive (with luck we may spot cheetah or leopards), we’ll begin our journey south and west, through the cities of Mariental and Maltahohe to our trailhead.
 We’ll arrive in the early afternoon and stretch our legs with a hike to our first camp.
 Trained local guides will teach us to spot the wide variety of wildlife that calls this desert home.
 Finally, we’ll dine under the vast expanse of the Namibian night sky tonight.
 It certainly will be a new experience for most.